kecso/Hanseatic/README.md

 We list here those features that would be nice to have in the long run, to make hanseatic even mora appealing to everybody!
 * If the HanseaticGame language evolves it could be possible to define AI for every game, so it would be possible to play against bots.
 * The language can expand in a way that it will be able to describe not only board based games, but more 'complicated' ones as well.

+##contact information
+If you have questions or would like to contribute, send an e-mail to tamas.kecskes@vanderbilt.edu or create an issue.